Interview #20 Julia Bamberg: "Many employees welcome permanence more than change."

 AO: Can you name three areas that you feel need the most improvement, based on your understanding of common HR practices?

 J: Leadership development: it should involve more personal development and mindful leadership training.
+Especially to develop a mindful meeting culture.

 Recruitment process: how often did I myself hear nothing back from applications I sent to companies.
 And also the quality and process of job interviews can be improved.